 Hazards and Risks Existing Control Measures Risk Level (Very High, High, Medium, Low) Further Actions √/X (If √ See Actions) 1.
-Spread/contraction of COVID-19 due to interaction with a person who has symptoms of the disease, a person who may be asymptomatic or lack of information. employees and visitors not to enter the school if they are displaying any symptoms of coronavirus
+Spread/contraction of COVID-19 due to interaction with a person who has symptoms of the disease, a person who may be asymptomatic or lack of information.
+The school has informed parents, students, carers, employees and visitors not to enter the school if they are displaying any symptoms of coronavirus (following the COVID-19 guidance for households with possible coronavirus infection); Parents receive guidance on school times for their child and protocols set out for attending the school

-Hazards and Risks Existing Control Measures Risk Level (Very High, High, Medium, Low) Further Actions √/X (If √ See Actions) i.e. should remain 2m apart from others, should follow staff members instruction and should not congregate outside the school; Parents issued specific school protocols for school attendance for them to explain to their children; Parents of SEN students or those with care plans are individually consulted in order that plans are reviewed to include any new safety measures; Staff are briefed and consulted on school procedures and the plans for re-entry of students; Employees have had sufficient training and briefing regarding infection control and school protocols; Staff are up to date on other related guidance and support in relation to themselves and students such as stress and wellbeing including: https://www.gov.uk/government/publications/covid-19-guidance-on-supporting-children-and-young-peoples-mental-health-and-wellbeing/guidance-for-parents-and-carers-on-supporting-children-and-young-peoples-mental-health-and-wellbeing-during-the-coronavirus-covid-19-outbreak In relation to mental health and stress support organisation, details are available to staff including confidential employee help lines and information that can be provided to students; There are communication and support networks in place for staff and if there are particular concerns staff can raise them quickly and effectively; Hazard reporting mechanism are in place and easily accessible; Talks with staff about the planned changes (E.g. safety measures, timetable changes and staggered)
+Hazards and Risks Existing Control Measures Risk Level (Very High, High, Medium, Low) Further Actions √/X (If √ See Actions) i.e. should remain 2m apart from others, should follow staff members instruction and should not congregate outside the school; Parents issued specific school protocols for school attendance for them to explain to their children; Parents of SEN students or those with care plans are individually consulted in order that plans are reviewed to include any new safety measures; Staff are briefed and consulted on school procedures and the plans for re-entry of students; Employees have had sufficient training and briefing regarding infection control and school protocols; Staff are up to date on other related guidance and support in relation to themselves and students such as stress and wellbeing including:

 Hazards and Risks Existing Control Measures Risk Level (Very High, High, Medium, Low) Further Actions √/X (If √ See Actions) arrival and departure times), have taken place, including discussing whether additional training would be helpful.
 2. Spread/contraction of COVID-19 due to lack of social distancing measures during the school day including: • Drop off / entry to the school.
 Drop off (primary): Drop-off and collection points and timings for each group have been identified, this information has been cascaded to parents.
 Parents and all members of staff are to wear a mask when on the playground for drop off and pick up.
 Parents are asked to not congregate in the playground for longer that 5minutes before the designated school start time for their child (if more than one child is to be dropped off, parents will be able to remain in the playground keeping 2m away from others) Start times have been staggered for year groups in order to prevent large numbers of parents in the playground/on school grounds; Start times are designed to enable one group of parents to leave the site before the next group arrive; Key stage 2 parents will not be able to come on site There are different entry/exit points for the year groups to ensure social distancing.
-Parents are reminded to leave the site once their children have entered the building; Only one parent/guardian per child is permitted on site; Entry to the school: medium Year R- pupils will be taken to the year R external
+Parents are reminded to leave the site once their children have entered the building; Only one parent/guardian per child is permitted on site; medium Entry to the school:Year R- pupils will be taken to the year R external